tylerpeterson8791/html-portfolio/README.md

   ## Usage

+  Here is the link to the deployed page [Deployed Page](https://tylerpeterson8791.github.io/html-portfolio/)

   Here is a link to my github repository: [GitHub Repo](https://github.com/tylerpeterson8791/html-portfolio)

   The user begins at the homepage with a picture of me and a brief history of my other work.
 Everything is in one page and the user can navigate sections by clicking on the links on the nav bar.